-As if that isn’t enough, it comes with a free accessories bundle, which includes a cup holder, armrest bag, cooler bag, and a vinyl cover.
+As if that isn’t enough, our best mobility scooters guide also notes that it comes with a free accessories bundle, which includes a cup holder, armrest bag, cooler bag, and a vinyl cover.
 There are other accessories you can order such as a canopy, oxygen holder, cane, or walker holder, and a rear basket, all for additional costs.
 Here are some of the specs that we haven’t covered for Silverado Model S941L:

 - Available colors: Black only

 - Dimensions: 61 inches L x 29 inches W x 57.3 H

 - Wheelbase: 45 inches

 - Seat size: 20 inches W x 18 inches D

 - Wheels: front 14 inches pneumatic, rear 16 inches pneumatic

 The Silverado Extreme is extremely wide at 29 inches, which could be a good thing for a heavy and tall person but if you are living somewhere that’s not universally designed for physically challenged people and the standard inside door width is just 30 inches or less, you will not be able to maneuver into your bedroom or even worse, your bathroom.
 This model would be good if you live in a universally designed home or for outside use with its large wheels and high ground clearance.

 - 100Ah Upgraded batteries for up to 55 miles travel range on a single charge

 - Digital LCD dashboard display: battery gauge, accumulated usage hours, temperature, maintenance messages